phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 * Administrative Data - information regarding the collection of data (sites, personnel, etc)
 * Reference Data - common data needed to interpret the collected data

-Structures within the ODM have little semantic meaning; it is a format focused on the representation of planned and performed activities so captures relationships between elements moreso than the actual actual definition of the element itself; for example - there is no characterisation of a participant (in contrast to the Patient resource); there is a `SubjectData` element used to collect captured datapoints for an individual participant.
-The `SubjectData` element includes attributes such as an OID as an identifier, but there is no information model that says the OID is an external identifier (eg Subject ID) or some other internal identifier (eg Primary Key from a Subjects table, as an example).
+Structures within the ODM have little semantic meaning; it is a format focused on the representation of planned and performed activities so captures relationships between elements moreso than the actual actual definition of the element itself; for example - there is no characterisation of a participant (in contrast to the Patient resource); there is a **SubjectData** element used to collect captured datapoints for an individual participant.
+The **SubjectData** element includes attributes such as an OID as an identifier, but there is no information model that says the OID is an external identifier (eg Subject ID) or some other internal identifier (eg Primary Key from a Subjects table, as an example).

 Data collection is driven by Forms; forms group activities by type (ie all the Vital Signs observations for a single visit are usually grouped in a single form, irrespective of multiple planned timepoints for the elements).
-Individual fields on a form are classed as Items in ODM parlance and have associated metadata pertaining to the allowable content (eg datatype, length, constrained values or allowable units for a value)
+Individual fields on a form are Items in ODM parlance and have associated metadata pertaining to the allowable content (eg datatype, length, constrained values or allowable units for a value)

 ## Structural Overview